eggheadio/eggheadio-course-notes/courses/synchronize-client-and-server-state-in-react-using-apollo-client-a45b3b89/notes/04_egghead-handle-loading-states-for-your-graphql-queries.md

 <TimeStamp start="00:35" end="00:45">

-The [loading](https://www.apollographql.com/docs/react/data/queries/#executing-a-query) flag is an amazing tool given to us by Apollo to handle our loading states.
+The [loading](https://www.apollographql.com/docs/react/data/queries/#executing-a-query) flag is an amazing tool from Apollo for handling our loading states.
 We can use an `if/else` block to choose what to display for our different loading states.

 </TimeStamp>